Hnimod/my-portfolio/README.md

 # My Portfolio

 My portfolio web page.
 Built from scratch, fully responsive no template was used.
+Using TypeScript, styled-components, react-scroll.

 <br/>